-Level 3 - You'll have the choice of a variety of philosophy modules, giving you the opportunity to study a wide range of topics which may include feminist philosophy, phenomenology, psychoanalysis and poststructuralism.
+Level 3 - You'll have the choice of a variety of philosophy modules, giving you the opportunity to study a wide range of topics which may include art and philosophy, German idealism, natures cultures, and concepts of critique.

-Level 4 - You'll have a range of modules to choose from, which may cover subjects such as the philosophy of information technology, Ancient Greek and Roman philosophy, and process philosophy.
+Level 4 - You'll have a range of modules to choose from, which may cover subjects such as Wittgenstein and Nietzsche.
 For single honours students, you will apply the skills you have learned by writing a dissertation on a topic of your choice.